Quick Facts Of The Country

 Quick Facts of Mongolia

-Location: in Central Asia bordering China and Russia
+Location: in Central Asia, bordering China and Russia

-Area: 1.564.116 km2 – the size of most western Europe
+Area: 1.564.116 km2 – the size of most of Western Europe

-Capital: Ulaanbaatar abbreviated to UB
+Capital: Ulaanbaatar, abbreviated to UB

 Altitude: Average is 1.580 meters above sea level.
-80% of total territory is situated about 1000 meters above sea level.
+80% of the total territory is situated about 1000 meters above sea level.

 Climate: Continental, marked by four seasons, with sharp variations

 The climate in Mongolia is full of extremes.
-Sudden changes from heat to cold, from summer to winter are amazing and hard to bear.
+Sudden changes from heat to cold, from summer to winter, are amazing and hard to bear.

-Average temperature: + 20 C in summer, and - 24C in winter
+Average temperature: + 20 °C in summer, and - 24°C in winter

-Winter lasts from November to March, with temperatures dropping down to – 40 Celsius.
-However, given the dry climate – 20 in Mongolia would be equal to – 10 in London or New York.
+Winter lasts from November to March, with temperatures dropping to – 40 Celsius.
+However, given the dry climate, – 20 in Mongolia would be equal to – 10 in London or New York.
 If there is no wind, which penetrates beneath any winter jacket, winter in Mongolia is rather mild.
 July is the warmest month with the average temperature between +18C and +30C.
 Mongolia is a sunny country with 260 days of sunlight.

 Politics: Situated between China and Russia, Mongolia's strategic location underscores the importance of a successful transition from communism to democracy.

-Population: 3.1 million of which 81.5% Khalkh Mongols, 12.5% Mongol minorities and 4.3% Kazakhs
+Population: 3.1 million, of which 81.5% Khalkh Mongols, 12.5% Mongol minorities, and 4.3% Kazakhs

 arrow_upward